Book a Consultation

 Danielle has a Master of Laws (Applied Law) majoring in Wills and Estates.
 She is also a Trusts and Estates Practitioner of the Society of Trusts and Estates Practitioners (STEP), and Wills and Estates Mediator.

-In addition, Danielle gives back to the succession law community by volunteering her time as Committee Member of STEP (Qld branch).
+In addition, Danielle gives back to the succession law community by volunteering her time as a sub-committee member of STEP (Qld branch).

 Email: [email protected]